 "Indeed," said a vampire who sat at Aramaeus's right hand.
 She stared at him and said, "You may think yourself wise, but you are without wisdom.
 What your council is suggesting is an insult to vampires.
-You would mock us to our faces?"
+You would dare mock us to our faces?"

 "Never mock a vampire, my father said to me while he was still czar.
 Never mock a vampire unless you do not wish to live.
-I do not insult you, but only use this to keep you in line," said Nicholas.
-"I have heard of your consumption of many of the poorest of the people for many years and the fact that my father employed you and the wolf clans to devour them is an insult to 15 generations of czars and czarinas.
+I do not do this to insult you, but only use this to keep you in line," said Nicholas.
+"I've heard of your consumption of many of the poorest of the people for many years; the fact that my father employed you and the wolf clans to devour them is an insult to 15 generations of czars and czarinas.
 I somehow wonder if his sins will make me the last czar."

 "I will not destroy him!"
 Nicholas said in anger.
 "Although Alexander is a baseborn child, I will not have him destroyed, not even if his death could save the realm.
 He is a child and he must be treated as such."

-Nicholas then said, "If you don't like my answer, remember that my father had put you up to this.
+Nicholas then said, "If you don't like my answer, remember that my father put you up to this.
 Now, if you'll excuse me, I have more important things to deal with."
 He left the room with Hadassah following him.

 "That was nice," said a vampire named Torvald as they watched Nicholas and Hadassah leave.

-"It is not enough," said Evangeline.
+"And yet, it's not enough," said Evangeline.
 "I can't for the life of me understand why Leo Trichenberg has chosen to not raise his child.
 He already has raised his other children, most of who came from servant girls and whores, not to mention that Megan Kroger, but how and why he chose to allow the Czar to raise his youngest daughter I don't know."

-He turned to the group and said, "He thinks that he is wise, but for all the wisdom in the world, he has none.
-He is unprecedented, he is unpredictable, and he cannot be trusted to stop the revolution from happening.
+He turned to the group and said, "Nicholas thinks he's wise, but for all the wisdom in the world, he has none.
+He's unprecedented, he's unpredictable, and he cannot be trusted to stop the revolution from happening.
 This is why we are here.
 We must do whatever we can to stop the revolution from happening and to keep him alive.
 He needs us, whether he will admit it or not.
-I believe that it's time for a disaster to happen.
-That way, we will remind the people of who is really in charge of Russia."
+I believe it's time for a disaster to happen.
+That way, we will remind the people of who's really in charge of Russia."

-"I do hope not," said Nicholas, "but I fear that one day, her nurse will have to stop nursing her."
+"I hope not," said Nicholas, "but I fear that one day, her nurse will have to stop nursing her."